tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 #### Fixing URLs

-All JSON Rpc requests usually go to one endpoint url (eg. `/api/jsonrpc`) and always via POST.
+All JSON-RPC requests usually go to one endpoint url (eg. `/api/jsonrpc`) and always via POST.
 For Swagger this is just one "method" with different parameters and return values.
-We patch internal metadata about actions, so they appear as different methods in Swagger document, just by appending JSON Rpc `method` after an anchor `#`.
+We patch internal metadata about actions, so they appear as different methods in Swagger document, just by appending JSON-RPC `method` after an anchor `#`.
 This way swagger treats them as different urls, but sending request via swagger UI still works.
 Combination of url + method must be unique.
 See the example:

 <table>
 <tr>
     <td>
-        JSON Rpc method
+        JSON-RPC method
     </td>
     <td>
         Swagger representation